DestinyVolt/D-D/Scriptor/Bee.md

 - Languages: Old Common, Elvish

 Racial Abilities:
+- You have resistance to Bludgeoning, Piercing, and Slashing damage.
 - You have advantage on saving throws against disease, being poisoned, and death, and you have resistance to poison damage.
 - You don’t need to eat, drink, or breathe.
 - You don’t need to sleep, and magic can’t put you to sleep.
 You can finish a long rest in 4 hours if you spend those hours in an inactive, motionless state, during which you retain consciousness.